-The Commission changes §802.20(a)(1) by adding subparagraph (B) in order to allow Boards to include certifications of eligible expenditures by private entities in their local match requirements.
+The Commission proposes changing §802.20(a)(1) by adding subparagraph (B) in order to allow Boards to include certifications of eligible expenditures by private entities in their local match requirements.
 With the increase in the amount of local match required in the state's General Appropriations Act for the 2004-05 biennium, the ability to certify eligible expenditures by private entities would assist the Boards in securing additional local matching funds.

 The federal regulations at 45 CFR, Part 98 §98.53 provide for the use of certified or transferred public funds and for the use of private funds, within certain limitations, to meet the state's matching funds requirements.
-This rule change allows Boards to certify child care expenditures by private entities provided that the expenditures do not expressly or effectively benefit a specific individual, organization, facility or institution.
+The Commission's current rules provide for the transfer and certification of public funds for this purpose, and for the donation of private funds.
+This proposed rule change allows Boards to certify child care expenditures by private entities provided that the expenditures do not expressly or effectively benefit a specific individual, organization, facility or institution.